wp-plugins/content-syndication-toolkit-reader/readme.txt

 = 1.0.3 =
 Adds support for advanced SEO options in Content Syndication Toolkit PRO

+= 1.0.4 =
+BugFix: Added support for iframe content such as Youtube, Soundcloud, ect

 == Upgrade Notice ==

 = 1.0.2 =